lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 # Docker : Kubernetes EventFlow

 This sample describes how to deploy an application archive containing an EventFlow fragment to Docker using Kubernetes.
+The primary focus is desktop development, ie testing of application images in a desktop Kubernetes node.

 * [Prerequisites](#prerequisites)
 * [Creating an application archive project for Kubernetes from TIBCO StreamBase Studio&trade;](#creating-an-application-archive-project-for-kubernetes-from-tibco-streambase-studio-trade)